splunk/public-o11y-docs/sp-oncall/mobile/android-devices-victorops.rst

 1. You can try pulling down your System Tray, once you see the icons in the top, you should be able to see a DND icon.
 Press that icon for 2 seconds, and it should redirect you to the settings.
-2. You can open your Android Settings and simply search for “Do Not Disturb”.
+2. You can open your Android Settings and search for “Do Not Disturb”.

 .. image:: images/Android-11-ss4.png